kunukn/aim/README.md

 # aim

-A library that anticipates on which element user is going to hover or click.
+A Vanilla JS library that anticipates on which element user is going to hover or click.

 ![test](img/demo.gif 'lorem')